 Leadership and first-mover advantage.
 We have established a defensible leadership position in the HSA industry through our first-mover advantage, focus on innovation and differentiated capabilities.
-Our leadership position is evidenced by the tripling of our market share (measured by custodial assets), from 4% in December 2010 to 13% in December 2017, as noted by the 2017 Devenir HSA Research Report, which indicates we are the third largest HSA custodian by market share.
+Our leadership position is evidenced by the tripling of our market share (measured by custodial assets), from 4% in December 2010 to 13% in December 2018, as noted by the 2018 Devenir HSA Research Report, which indicates we are the second largest HSA custodian by market share measured by custodial assets.

 Complete solution for managing consumer healthcare saving and spending.
 Our members utilize our platform in a number of ways and in varying frequencies.
 For example, our members utilize our platform to evaluate and pay healthcare bills through the member portal, which allows members to pay their healthcare providers, receive reimbursements and learn of savings opportunities for prescription drugs.
 Members also utilize the platform's mobile app to view and pay claims on-the-go, including uploading medical and insurance documentation to the platform with their mobile phone cameras.
-During the year ended January 31, 2018, our platform experienced 36.3 million logons and, on average, every month 22% of our members signed into our platform.
+During the year ended January 31, 2019, our platform experienced 40.3 million logons and, on average, every month 21% of our members signed into our platform.